-- n We have incurred significant losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future. - n We have not generated any revenue from product royalties and may never be profitable. - n We will likely need to raise additional funding, which may not be available on acceptable terms, if at all. - n Our existing collaborations are important to our business, and future collaborations may also be important to us.
-If we are unable to maintain any of these collaborations, or if these collaborations are not successful, our business could be adversely affected. - n Clinical drug development involves a lengthy and expensive process with uncertain timelines and uncertain outcomes.
-If clinical trials are prolonged or delayed, we or our collaborators may be unable to commercialize our product candidates on a timely basis. - n The regulatory approval processes of the FDA, EMA and regulators in other jurisdictions are lengthy, time-consuming and inherently unpredictable.
-If we or our collaborators are unable to obtain timely regulatory approval for our product candidates, our business will be substantially harmed. - n We and our collaborators face substantial competition in the markets for our product candidate. - n The novelty of gene therapy products and their lack of a commercial track record may hinder market acceptance of Glybera. - n Our approach to drug discovery is unproven, and we do not know whether we will be able to develop any products of commercial value. - n We could be unsuccessful in obtaining or maintaining adequate patent protection for one or more of our products or product candidates.
+- We have incurred significant losses since our inception and anticipate that we will continue to incur significant losses for the foreseeable future. - We have not generated any royalty revenue from product sales and may never be profitable. - We will likely need to raise additional funding, which may not be available on acceptable terms, if at all. - Dur existing collaborations are important to our business, and future collaborations may also be important to us.
+If we are unable to maintain any of these collaborations, or if these collaborations are not successful, our business could be adversely affected. - 1 Clinical drug development involves a lengthy and expensive process with uncertain timelines and uncertain outcomes.
+If clinical trials are prolonged or delayed, we or our collaborators may be unable to commercialize our product candidates on a timely basis.

-n The limited patient population for orphan and niche indications may prevent us from accurately estimating the market opportunity for our product candidates or enrolling sufficient patients for our clinical trials.
+- The regulatory approval processes of the FDA, the European Medicines Agency, or EMA, and regulators in other jurisdictions are lengthy, time-consuming and inherently unpredictable.
+If we or our collaborators are unable to obtain timely regulatory approval for our product candidates, our business will be substantially harmed. - We and our collaborators face substantial competition in the markets for our product candidate. - 1 The novelty of gene therapy products and their lack of a commercial track record may hinder market acceptance of Glybera. - Dur approach to drug discovery is unproven, and we do not know whether we will be able to develop any products of commercial value. - 1 We could be unsuccessful in obtaining or maintaining adequate patent protection for one or more of our products or product candidates. - The limited patient population for orphan and niche indications may prevent us from accurately estimating the market opportunity for our product candidates or enrolling sufficient patients for our clinical trials.